Alexandr Shabliy: Bellator MMA

 In February 2021, it was announced that Shabliy had signed a multi-fight deal with Bellator MMA.

-He made his promotional debut on May 21, 2021 at Bellator 259, defeating Alfie Davis, a Briton with 4 win streak, via unanimous decision.
+He made his promotional debut on May 21, 2021, at Bellator 259, defeating Alfie Davis, a Briton with 4 win streak, via unanimous decision.

-In his sophomore performance, Shabliy faced Bobby King on December 3, 2021 at Bellator 279, defeating his opponent via unanimous decision.
+In his sophomore performance, Shabliy faced Bobby King on December 3, 2021, at Bellator 279, defeating his opponent via unanimous decision.

 Shabliy faced former Lightweight champion Brent Primus at Bellator 282 on June 24, 2022.
 He picked up his first stoppage in the promotion, winning the bout via TKO in the second round.

-Lightweight Grand Prix
+Bellator Lightweight World Grand Prix

-On January 11, 2023, Shabliy was announced as one of the 8 participants in the $1 million Lightweight Grand Prix, with his quarterfinal bout against Tofiq Musayev taking place on March 10, 2023 at Bellator 292.
+On January 11, 2023, Shabliy was announced as one of the 8 participants in the $1 million Lightweight Grand Prix, with his quarterfinal bout against Tofiq Musayev taking place on March 10, 2023, at Bellator 292.
 Shabliy won the bout in the third round, finishing Musayev with a body kick that rendered him unable to continue.

+In the semifinals, Shabliy faced former Lightweight champion Patricky Pitbull on November 17, 2023, at Bellator 301.
+In dominant fashion, Shabliy beat Patricky via unanimous decision, gathering all 50-45 scorecards from the judges.

+Shabliy was scheduled to face Usman Nurmagomedov for the Bellator Lightweight Championship on May 17, 2024, at Bellator Champions Series 2.
+However, Nurmagomedov withdrew due to injury and the bout was scrapped.
+The bout was rescheduled and eventually took place on September 7, 2024 at Bellator Champions Series 4.
+Shabliy lost the fight by unanimous decision.

+Professional Fighters League

+On February 26, 2025, the promotion officially revealed that Shabliy was joins the 2025 PFL Lightweight Tournament.

+In the quarterfinal, Shabliy was scheduled to face Brent Primus on April 18, 2025, at PFL 3.
+However, Shabliy withdrew from the tournament due to undisclosed reasons and was replaced by Vinicius Sacchelli Cenci.

+On June 4, it was announced that Shabliy had tested positive for recombinant erythropoietin (rEPO) as the result of an out-of-competition sample collected on March 19, 2025.
+USADA gave him a six month suspension that began on March 19 and will end on September 19, 2025.